 It’s Turkey time.

-In advance of this all important of US American holidays, we’re sharing some fast facts that you may not know (or let’s be honest, may not remember).
+In advance of this all important US American holiday, we’re sharing some fast facts that you may not know.
+(Or, let’s be honest, that you may not remember).

 Timing is Everything

-While we typically date the first Thanksgiving back to 1621 when the Native Americans and Pilgrims celebrated the harvest together in Plymouth (present day Massachusetts), there are several other key dates in the holiday’s history:
+We typically date the first Thanksgiving back to 1621 when the Native Americans and Pilgrims celebrated the harvest together in Plymouth.
+(This is in present day Massachusetts).
+However, there are several other key dates in the holiday’s history:

 - 1777: the Continental Congress declares the first national American Thanksgiving